Marcus Node Bits - Git is not that hard, but I need to refresh my knowledge

 And … here I’m stumped.
 Because I forgot to create a repository at GitHub and then clone it.
 There’s great help for how to fix this here.
 And here in short form:

-• Create repository at GitHub
+• Create a repository at GitHub

-• Get the url to the repository, for example https://github.com/marcusoftnet/ TheNewProject.git
+• Get the URL to the repository, for example https://github.com/marcusoftnet/TheNewProject.git

-• git remote add origin https://github.com/marcusoftnet/ TheNewProject.git - to add a remote repository called origin to your local repository.
+• git remote add origin <https://github.com/marcusoftnet/> TheNewProject.git - to add a remote repository called origin to your local repository.
 When you first create it locally it doesn’t have any remotes.
 Of course.

 • git push origin master - to push your current master branch to the origin remote (aka GitHub).